New Update to DOTS Address Validation International

 New Data for Address Validation – International Service

 The primary improvement in this new version of Address Validation – International is better data for more countries.
 We are aggregating additional data sources in order to provide a more complete picture of the addresses of the world.
-Of course, country to country, many countries still do not have a consistent postal system – or in some cases any postal system – so no system will ever be perfect.
+Of course, from country to country, many countries still do not have a consistent postal system – or in some cases any postal system – so no system will ever be perfect.
 For the most part, we already do a very good job with the more commonly requested countries, like most of the countries in the European Union, Canada, China, Japan and Australia.

 Many of the improved countries are in areas like Central and South America and Africa.
 For example, originally we had Street level data for French Guiana.
 See the following example: